YAML Configuration¶

 outlier | method (zscore, mad, or iqr), threshold, window, min_periods | sus |

-Tag patterns support * and ? wildcards via fnmatch:
+Tag patterns support * and ? wildcards via fnmatch, so one entry can cover a family of sensors.

 | Pattern | Matches |